mknet/slides_cross_platform_rust/slides.md

 ---

 ## uniFFI
-- Mit Macros (oder interface definition file) Funktionsschnittstellen in Fremdsprachen generieren
+- Generate function interfaces in foreign languages using macros (or interface definition file)

 ::right::